Breastmilk protects infants against many infections. Most health organizations recommend that mothers breastfeed, even when sick, with few exceptions.

 I tested positive for coronavirus and am breastfeeding.
 Should I stop?

-Either way, you can protect your baby by following safety guidelines to keep from spreading the virus.
+You can protect your baby by following safety guidelines to keep from spreading the virus.

 I’m at home nursing my baby, and I have the coronavirus.
 How can I protect my infant from getting it, too?